veraschue/hu_bp_python_course/README.md

 - Packages and modules
 - ...

-As we advance we will focus on the great variety of scientific packages existing for the Python language.
+As we advance, we will focus on the great variety of scientific packages existing for the Python language.
 In the lectures we will also show you the tools we think are great to use if you are using Python in a scientific setting.